Obi-Wan Kenobi (miniseries): Marketing

 A short sizzle reel was released on November 12, 2021, as part of the Disney+ Day celebration, which included concept art, and McGregor and Chow discussing the series.
 The first trailer for the series was released on March 9, 2022, during Disney's annual shareholder meeting.
 The use of Williams's score in the trailer was a notable highlight, with Zack Sharf of Variety saying the "most awe-inspiring moment" of the trailer was its use of "Duel of the Fates" since it is "one of Williams's most bombastic pieces of score music" and featuring it in the trailer "points to a reunion of friend [Kenobi] and foe [Anakin Skywalker] in the new series".
-Daniel Chin of The Ringer also praised the trailer, stating that it "delivers a rush of Star Wars prequel nostalgia" and also noted the use of "Duel of the Fates", which he felt set the tone and stakes of the series.
+Daniel Chin of The Ringer also praised the trailer, saying that it "delivers a rush of Star Wars prequel nostalgia" and also noted the use of "Duel of the Fates", which he felt set the tone and stakes of the series.
 A second trailer was released on May 4 to commemorate Star Wars Day, with The Hollywood Reporter's Ryan Parker describing it as "intense".
 Many commentators highlighted the appearance of Darth Vader in the trailer.
 Michael McWhertor from Polygon felt it gave "a glimpse at the intensity of the Empire's hunt for one of the last remaining practitioners of the Force".
 Meanwhile, Joss Weiss of Syfy wrote that it depicts Kenobi dealing with "shameful mistakes of his own past".
 However, Angela Watercutter from Wired expressed skepticism based on the trailer, and opined "everything Star Wars just feels like it's on auto-pilot".

 The series was promoted at Star Wars Celebration on May 26, including an advance screening of the first two episodes and a live performance of the main theme by the Pacific Symphony orchestra, conducted by Williams.
 In May 2022, Volkswagen released a commercial promoting the series and its electrical car model, ID.
 Buzz, featuring R2-D2, C-3PO, and McGregor.
 Two editions of the car, inspired by Star Wars, were created in a collaboration between designers from Volkswagen and Lucasfilm, and later shown at the 2022 Star Wars Celebration.
 The "Obi-Wan Wednesdays" product program, which reveals toys, apparel, action figures, accessories, books, and comics related to the series following an episode's release, started on May 25 and concluded on June 29.

 Release

+Streaming

 Obi-Wan Kenobi premiered on Disney+ on May 26, 2022, with its first two episodes.
 They were released three hours earlier than expected, at 9 p.m.
 PDT, rather than at 12 a.m.
 PDT on May 27.
 A content warning was added to the first, fifth, and sixth episodes due to the similarities between scenes depicting violence involving children during Order 66 and the Robb Elementary School shooting from May 24.
 The series' other four episodes were released weekly on Wednesdays from June 1 until June 22.
 It was originally set to premiere on May 25, the 45th anniversary of the original Star Wars film in 1977.